ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “How are you doing Young Lady Bhela?
 Fancy to meet you again,” he said as he gifted the girl a flower.

 Bhela received the flower but then immediately passed it to a random maidservant beside her.
-She said as if it was nothing, “I’m fine.
-Thank you.”
+She asked him instead of replying the greeting, “Is Lyla resting well?”

-Young Master Frane Blackwood smiled wryly.
-“I’ve been travelling with hardly any rest so that I can see you sooner, my young lady,” the young master of Blackwood Family, Frane Blackwood, said, “may I be so lucky to receive your company tonight?”
+“It’s been five days since she came home, she has been much livelier than from two years ago--thanks to you.”
+Young Master Frane Blackwood smiled.
+There was a hint of impatience behind his smile, not wanting the conversion indulged in a topic he didn’t care about, thus he said.
+“Instead, I’ve been travelling with hardly any rest so that I can see you sooner, my young lady.
+I didn’t have the chance to have my rest.
+So may I be so lucky to receive your company tonight?”

 “I’m sorry, but here the words ‘tonight’s companion’ have different meanings than when you say it in the western-style ball--so, no, Young Master Blackwood, I can’t give you company tonight,” she said.